FAQ: Truth and Reconciliation Commission Calls to Action

 The Ministry of Indigenous Relations and Reconciliation has been tasked with engaging with counterparts in all ministries to ensure staff understand the priority of this work.

-The Government of British Columbia introduced the Draft Principles that Guide the Province of British Columbia’s Relationship with Indigenous Peoples to help guide the work of implementing the calls to action.
+In 2018, the Government of British Columbia introduced the Draft Principles that Guide the Province of British Columbia’s Relationship with Indigenous Peoples to help guide the work of implementing the Calls to Action .

 The TRC Calls to Action are specific to Canada and are focused on reparations for the historical and ongoing damage caused by the residential school system.

-Both focused on improving the rights and well-being of Indigenous peoples, covering areas such as child welfare, education, language and culture, health, social and economic outcomes and justice.
+Both focus on improving the rights and well-being of Indigenous Peoples, covering areas such as child welfare, education, language and culture, health, social and economic outcomes and justice.

-The 94 calls to action in the Truth and Reconciliation Commission report include the call for all levels of government to undertake measures to implement the UN declaration.
+The TRC embraced the UN Declaration as “the framework” to address the human rights violations that have been inflicted on Indigenous Peoples throughout Canada’s history.
+The 94 Calls to Action in the Truth and Reconciliation Commission report include the call for all levels of government to undertake measures to implement the UN Declaration.

-Further information on government’s work with Indigenous peoples can be found in other parts of our website.
+Further information on government’s work with Indigenous Peoples can be found in other parts of the Ministry of Indigenous Relations and Reconciliation website.

 Contact information